-Fernando Rojas joined the JICUF in August 2016.
-In his role as Program Manager, Fernando oversees and manages the administration of JICUF Grants and Scholarships, as well as collaborates with other JICUF staff on other initiatives.
+Fernando Rojas joined JICUF in August 2016.
+In his role as Program Manager, Fernando oversees and manages the administration of JICUF Grants and Scholarships, and collaborates with other JICUF staff on other initiatives.
 Born and raised in New York City (with a brief stint in NJ), Fernando received his BA in Architecture from Columbia University.
 Upon graduating, he spent two years on the JET program teaching in a junior high school in Fukui Prefecture.
 He also served as Fellowships Coordinator at the Social Science Research Council.
 Fernando’s hobbies includes learning different languages, perfecting his shodou skill (jun 5-dan level), adding recipes to your repertoire of dinner ideas, and enjoys volunteering with kids in the South Bronx.

-Kenji Kushida is the Japan Program Research Associate at the Walter H. Shorenstein Asia-Pacific Research Center (APARC) at Stanford University, Project Leader of the Stanford Silicon Valley – New Japan Project (SV-NJ), research affiliate of the Berkeley Roundtable on the International Economy (BRIE), and international research fellow at the Canon Institute for Global Studies (CIGS).
+Kenji Kushida is the Japan Program Research Scholar at the Walter H. Shorenstein Asia-Pacific Research Center (APARC) at Stanford University, Project Leader of the Stanford Silicon Valley – New Japan Project (SV-NJ), research affiliate of the Berkeley Roundtable on the International Economy (BRIE), and international research fellow at the Canon Institute for Global Studies (CIGS).
 He holds a PhD in political science from the University of California, Berkeley, and has an MA in East Asian studies and BAs in economics and East Asian Studies from Stanford University.

 Masako Shinn joined the Board of Trustees of the Japan ICU Foundation in April 2016.
 She is a partner of Graphis Inc., a publisher of books and magazines on design, and a trustee of The Asia Foundation.
 Prior to Graphis, she held senior positions at Drexel Burnham Lambert Inc., Salomon Brothers, Inc., and Morgan Stanley, Inc. Masako has served on the boards of the Japan Society, the Freer and Sackler Galleries and the Kennedy Center’s President’s Advisory Council on the Arts.
 She received her bachelor’s degree from the International Christian University in Tokyo, Japan, master’s degree in Business Administration from Harvard Business School, and master’s degree in East Asian Studies from Columbia University.
 She is currently working towards a doctorate degree in design at the Bard Graduate Center in New York.